Fritz L'Allemand: Biography

-In 1848, he became an advising member of the Academy.
+In 1848, he became an advisory member of the Academy.
 He married Maria Anna Brunner in 1849.
 They had two sons who died as children.
 In 1861, he joined the Vienna Künstlerhaus.

 At first, he focused on portraits and genre scenes, but later turned to painting battles; some generic, some historic.
 Over time, he favored motifs from the War of the Fifth Coalition (1809), the Austrian Revolutions (1848), and the Second Schleswig War (1864).
 These scenes found an enthusiastic patron in Kaiser Franz Joseph I. He also illustrated books of military uniforms.

 His nephew, Siegmund L'Allemand, was a military painter as well, and received some of his first lessons from him.
 Many of his works are in the Museum of Military History.
 Some may be seen at Schönbrunn Palace.